begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### EXAMPLES

+    * Matches if all characters in a variable are numeric or it's a null string:
+       Var = '42'
+       Var2 = ''
        IF Var MATCHES "0N" THEN CRT "A match!"

-Matches if all characters in Var are numeric or Var is a null string.

-    IF Var MATCHES "0N'.'2N"...
+       IF Var2 MATCHES "0N" THEN CRT "Another match!"

-Matches if Var contains any number of numerics followed by the “.” character followed by 2 numeric characters. e.g. 345.65 or 9.99
+    * Matches if Var contains any number of numerics followed by the
+    * "." character followed by 2 numeric characters:
+       CRT 345.65 MATCHES "0N'.'2N..."      ;* 1
+       CRT 9.99 MATCHES "0N'.'2N..."        ;* 1
+    * Matches if the variable Serno consists of a string of 4 arbitrary
+    * characters followed by the ":" character then 6 numerics then
+    * the ";" character and then 2 alphabetic characters
        Pattern = "4X':'6N';'2A"
+       Serno = '1.2.:123456;AB'
+       CRT Serno MATCHES Pattern            ;* 1
+       Serno = '17st:456789;FB'

-    Matched = Serno MATCHES Pattern
+       CRT Serno MATCHES Pattern            ;* 1

-Matches if the variable Serno consists of a string of 4 arbitrary characters followed by the ":" character then 6 numerics then the ";" character and then 2 alphabetic characters.

-e.g. 1.2.:123456;AB or 17st:456789;FB
+    * More examples:
+       V.DATE = '2012-10-25'
+       CRT V.DATE MATCHES "4N'-'2N'-'2N"    ;*  1
+       V.ADDR = '3RD FLOOR, 17A ELM STREET'
+       CRT V.ADDR MATCHES "...17A..."       ;*  0 - 17A means 17 alpha characters
+       CRT V.ADDR MATCHES "...'17A'..."     ;*  1 - here '17A' is a string to search
+       CRT '2HQJ4' MATCHES "5C"             ;*  0 under prime emulation

 ## MATCHFIELD